grame-cncm/faustwebsite/src/doc/manual/src/syntax.md

 ### `soundfile` Primitive

-The `soundfile("label[url:path]", n)` primitive allows for the access of externally defined sound file/resource. `soundfile` has one input (the read index in the sound), three fixed outputs:
+The `soundfile("label[url:{'path1';'path2';'path3'}]", n)` primitive allows for the access a list of externally defined sound resources, described as the list of their filename, or complete paths.
+The `soundfile("label[url:path]", n)` simplified syntax allows to use a single file.
+A `soundfile` has:

-* the audio wave length in frames
-* the audio wave nominal sample rate
-* the audio wave number of channels
+* two inputs: the sound number (as a integer between 0 and 255 checked at compilation time), and the read index in the sound (which will access the last sample of the sound if the read index is greater than the sound length)
+* two fixed outputs: the first one is the currently accessed sound length in frames, the second one is the currently accessed sound nominal sample rate in frames

-and several more outputs for the audio channels themselves.
+* several more outputs for the sound channels themselvese* the audio wave number of channels

 If more outputs than the actual number of channels in the sound file are used, the audio channels will be automatically duplicated up to the wanted number of outputs (so for instance, if a stereo file is used with four output channels, the same group of two channels will be duplicated).

-If the sound file cannot be loaded for whatever reason, a default sound with one channel, a length of 1024 frames and null outputs (with samples of value
-0) will be used.
-Note also that sound files are entirely loaded in memory by the architecture file.
+If the soundfile cannot be loaded for whatever reason, a default sound with one channel, a length of 1024 frames and null outputs (with samples of value 0) will be used.
+Note also that soundfiles are entirely loaded in memory by the architecture file, so that the read index signal can access any sample.

 Architecture files are responsible to load the actual soundfile.
-The `SoundUI` C++ class located in the `faust/gui/SoundUI.h` file in the [Faust repository](https://github.com/grame-cncm/faust) implements the `void  addSoundfile(label, path, sf_zone)` method, which loads the actual soundfiles using the `libsndfile` library, and set up the `sf_zone` sound memory pointers.
+The `SoundUI` C++ class located in the `faust/gui/SoundUI.h` file in the [Faust repository](https://github.com/grame-cncm/faust) implements the `void  addSoundfile(label, path, sf_zone)` method, which loads the actual soundfiles using the `libsndfile` library, or possibly specific audio file loading code (in the case of the JUCE framework for instance), and set up the `sf_zone` sound memory pointers.
 If *label* is used without any *url* metadata, it will be considered as the soundfile pathname.